craigsapp/midifile/index.md

 <h2> Downloading and Installing </h2>

-Download the zip or tar file from the buttons at the top of the page and unpack and type `make` in the base directory of the midifile package.
+Download the zip or tar file from the buttons at the top of the page and unpack and type <tt>make</tt> in the base directory of the midifile package.
 Or if you use git, download on the terminal with these commands:

 ``` bash